Duke Crew - Assigned 754th Squadron - December 21, 1944

 20; Carl L. Johnson, 20; Charles E. Gretz, 19 and Alessandro S. “Pan”

 Panarese, 20.
-All of the men were single except Eselgroth and Lucas.
+All of the men were single except Eselgroth, Lucas, [and Miller].

 From the tail turret, Panarese called his sighting on 215-B, as required, by intercom to Eselgroth for entry in 491’s logbook.
 A moment later Iron Duke was slammed upward by three bursts of flak.
 Duke felt the controls go slack in his hands and knew they could not remain in formation.
 Nearly all of the ships left rudder had been torn away, a wing’s aileron vanished, holes appeared in the fuselage and severed control cables dangled in the waist compartment.
 Duke made a jagged right turn, then ordered Miller to salvo the bomb load.
 Their twelve highly explosive cylinders were screaming earthward immediately, and soon began bursting in the village of Meckbach.
 Mrs. Katherine Kraft was the only fatality when five homes were hit.
 Above, the pilots struggled to keep Iron Duke airborne while asking Eselgroth for a heading to the nearest friendly forces lines.
 Duke did not want to risk going back toward heavy flak areas along the Rhine with limited control and at such a low altitude.